SolisTecnologia/Sobot_Challenges/challenges/challenge_004.md

 ### Intermediate

-Connect the USB remote control as described in the [YouTube](https://www.youtube.com/watch?v=F4W7lwZRuD0&list=PLJpodHj3AF0-VNTDBlsqiOu7pw9HkQsv-&index=8) tutorial.
+Connect the USB remote control as instructed in our video available on [YouTube](https://www.youtube.com/watch?v=F4W7lwZRuD0&list=PLJpodHj3AF0-VNTDBlsqiOu7pw9HkQsv-&index=8) tutorial.
 Develop a program to control the SoBot's movements and change the LED strip colors using the remote control buttons.

 ### Advanced